 “Whether a news item, either substantiated or not, is accepted as true by a user may be strongly affected by how much it coheres with the user’s system of beliefs,” they added.

 The authors noted the “echo chamber” may be the reason certain phenomena have become widespread, such as the rejection of global warming evidence.
 They went on to state that while scientific information can often be traced, the origins of conspiracy theories are difficult to identify.

 The study also mentions that the issue of unreliable information going “viral” online has become so serious that it has been classed as one of the biggest social threats by the World Economic Forum.

 “Massive digital misinformation is becoming pervasive in online social media to the extent that it has been listed by the World Economic Forum as one of the main threats to our society,” the authors wrote.

-Posted by GPD on January 7, 2016, With 992 Reads Filed under Of Interest.
+Posted by GPD on January 7, 2016, With 1000 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.